gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 Trigger the panelupdate event (htmlNode.onpanelupdate) when the panel is first loaded (in most cases, this should be true)

+### Trigger onInit on resize

+Trigger the onInit code when the panels width/height changes.

 ### onInit

 Executes when the panel loads